Egor-Skriptunoff/pure_lua_alert/README.md

 -- Window created: title = "Message #1", colors = "magenta/green", using xterm, geometry up to 128x25
 ```
 ##### Working with configurations.
 Example #2:
-How to create 2 functions to use different terminal emulators in Linux
+How to create 2 functions to use different terminal emulators in Linux:
-(of course, both terminal emulators should be installed on your system):
+(of course, both terminal emulators should be installed on your system)
 ```lua
 local alert_xterm = require"alert"(nil, {terminal = "xterm"})
 local alert_urxvt = alert_xterm   (nil, {terminal = "urxvt"})